 It isn’t by chance that there is an inverse relationship between practice time and ability.
 As your current ability is a product of your previous practice time, consequently most golfers attribute too little practice time to their weaknesses.

-Also no one likes spending time practicing something they are bad at.
+Also, no one likes spending time practicing something they are bad at.

 If you’re wondering what effective practice looks like then check out the article below for a step-by-step guide.
-It goes without saying that you need to re-adjust your practice so that the areas that need improving take precedent in your practice routine.
+It goes without saying that you need to re-adjust your practice so that the areas that need improving take priority in your practice routine.